onvif/media-signing-framework/examples/apps/signer/README.md

 ```

 ### Example meson commands on Linux
-These example commands assume the current directory is signed-media-framework.
+These example commands assume the current directory is media-signing-framework.

 Build and install the `signer` in the same place as the library.
 Since this application is
 implemented as a gStreamer element set `GST_PLUGIN_PATH` for gStreamer to find it.